Levis318/MASTERCODERS.github.io/README.md

 **Player Movement Elements:**

 1. Player moves left or right when User presses the left or right arrow key
+   Steps:
+         1.
+         2.
-2. Player jumps up and then falls down when User presses the up arrow key
+3. Player jumps up and then falls down when User presses the up arrow key
-3. Player has a certain speed
+4. Player has a certain speed
-4. When the User moves the Player the Player’s F.O.V (Field of view) changes
+5. When the User moves the Player the Player’s F.O.V (Field of view) changes

 **Game Solids Elements:**